 Slow down; pay attention to your thoughts, feelings, senses and the world around you.
 Taking notice helps us to learn about ourselves and feel connected with our world.

-- Try Mindfulness: whether you’re in self-isolation, looking after dependents or working from home, there’s a chance our minds will whirr away at this time with thoughts, concerns and worries.
+- Try Mindfulness: especially if you are looking after dependents or working from home, there’s a chance our minds will whirr away at this time with thoughts, concerns and worries.
 Mindfulness is exactly what it isn’t: mind-lessness.
 Try stilling your thoughts through a 10-minute daily meditation using apps such as Headspace, Calm or Insight Timer.
 You can also find meditations on YouTube.

-- Open the window: Cooped-up needn’t mean locked-up.
-The simple act of opening the window and taking in deep breaths of fresh air will fill your body and mind with fresh energy.
+- Open the window: The simple act of opening the window and taking in deep breaths of fresh air will fill your body and mind with fresh energy.

 4. KEEP LEARNING